-This month, we were excited to release our first ever episode of the BrightGen Media Podcast.
-I talked to Duncan Tickell, Chief Revenue Officer of Immediate Media, about his media strategy, how he grew his business during a pandemic, life after 3rd party cookies… and more!
+In the first episode of the BrightGen Media Podcast, our host talked to Duncan Tickell, Chief Revenue Officer of Immediate Media, about his media strategy, how he grew his business during a pandemic, life after 3rd party cookies… and more!

-I’ve summarised a few of my favourite parts of the podcast in this blog post.
+We summarised a few of our favourite parts of the podcast in this blog post.
 You can listen to the podcast in full here, or watch the video here.
-Our next podcast episode will be out next month with another leader in the media industry.
-Contact us if you’d like to participate in a future episode of the BrightGen Media Podcast.

 How has the pandemic affected the online publishing industry?